easy-swoole/doc-old/Manual/3.x/En/BaseUsage/process.md

 ## Core Object Method

-Core class: EasySwoole\Component\Process\AbstractProcess.
+Core Class: EasySwoole\Component\Process\AbstractProcess.

 Constructor to create a child process

-* string $processName set the process name
+* string $processName - set the process name
-* mixed $arg setting parameters
+* mixed $arg - setting parameters
-* bool $redirectStdinStdout Redirects the standard input and output of a child process.
-When this option is enabled, the output within the child process will not be printed but will be written to the main process pipeline.
-Reading the keyboard input will change the data from the pipeline.
-The default is blocking read.
+* bool $redirectStdinStdout - redirect the standard input and output of a child process.
+When this option is enabled, the output of the child process will not be printed on screen, but will be written to the main process pipeline.
+Reading the keyboard input means reading the data from the pipeline.
+The default is reading in blocks.
-* mixed $pipeType pipe type.
-When $redirect_stdin_stdout is enabled, this option will ignore the user parameter and force it to 1.
-Can be set to 0 if there is no interprocess communication within the child process
+* mixed $pipeType - pipe type option will ignore the user parameter and force it to 1 when $redirect_stdin_stdout is enabled.
+It can be set to 0 if there is no interprocess communication within the child process.
-* bool $enableCoroutine defaults to false, enables coroutines in callback function, and can use coroutines directly in the functions of child processes after opening
+* bool $enableCoroutine - defaults to false, coroutine is enabled in callback function.
+If it is true, coroutines can be used directly in the functions of child processes.

-Final function __construct(string $processName,$arg = null,$redirectStdinStdout = false,$pipeType = 2,$enableCoroutine = false)
+final function __construct(string $processName, $arg = null, $redirectStdinStdout = false,$pipeType = 2, $enableCoroutine = false)

-Set maximum wait time
+Set maximum waiting time

-* int $maxExitWaitTime sets the maximum wait time Public function setMaxExitWaitTime(int $maxExitWaitTime)
+* int $maxExitWaitTime sets the maximum wait time public function setMaxExitWaitTime(int $maxExitWaitTime)

 Get the current process

-Public function getProcess():Process
+public function getProcess():Process

 Add a timer in the process, return the timer number

-* int $ms set timer time
+* int $ms - set timer time
-* callable $call sets the callback function
+* callable $call - sets the callback function

-Public function addTick($ms,callable $call):?int
+public function addTick($ms,callable $call):?int

 Clear the timer in the process

-* int $timerId timer number
+* int $timerId - timer serial number

-Public function clearTick(int $timerId):?int
+public function clearTick(int $timerId):?int

-Add a delay timer in the process, return the timer number
+Add a delay timer in the process, return the timer serial number

-* int $ms set the delay time
+* int $ms - set the delay time
-* callable $call sets the callback function
+* callable $call - sets the callback function

-Public function delay($ms,callable $call):?int
+public function delay($ms,callable $call):?int

 Get the child process pid

-Public function getPid():?int
+public function getPid():?int

 Get the child process pid

-* Process $process process class
+* Process $process - process class

 Execution process task

-Function __start(Process $process)
+function __start(Process $process)

 Get parameters

-Public function getArg()
+public function getArg()

 Get process name

-Public function getProcessName()
+public function getProcessName()

-abnormal
+Abnormal

-Protected function onException(\Throwable $throwable)
+protected function onException(\Throwable $throwable)

 Process task

-* mixed $arg parameter
+* mixed $arg - parameter

-Public abstract function run($arg)
+public abstract function run($arg)

 Child process shutdown handler

-Public abstract function onShutDown()
+public abstract function onShutDown()

 Process communication

 * string $str communication data

-Public abstract function onReceive(string $str)
+public abstract function onReceive(string $str)